 Find the Shepherd:

-Ito the Lord every day, and especially the morning prayer and evening prayer, are essential parts of my everyday life.
+I pray to the Lord every day, and especially the morning prayer and evening prayer, are essential parts of my everyday life.
 Moreover, I constantly persist in doing it like this.
 But many times, even though I pray to the Lord, I am unable to feel Him, and I obviously feel that the Lord doesn’t hear my prayers.
 Having prayed for many years, yet I feel that my life has no progress or change.
 Therefore, I have no faith unknowingly.
 I don’t know why is this so.
 Can you tell me how to pray in accord with the Lord’s will?

 Brother Tao Xin: